-TYPE OF INSTITUTION MAIN FINANCIAL SERVICES PROVIDED/ BUSINESSES CONDUCTED (A) BANKS (i) Commercial Banks Acceptance of call. demand, savings and time deposits withdrawable by cheque or otherwise: Provision of overdrafts and short to medium term loans: Provision of foreign exchange facilities; Acceptance and discounting of bills of exchange: Provision of financial and investment advice: Participation in inter-bank clearing systems: Give guarantees, bonds or other forms of collateral, and accept and place third party drafts and promissory notes connected with operations in which they take part. (ii) Post-Office Savings Bank Acceptance of savings and fixed deposits ; Investment in Government Securities ; (iii) Merchant Banks Acceptance of corporate call and time deposits: Provision of foreign exchange facilities; Facilitation of trade through the granting of acceptance facilities; Provision of corporate finance advisory services through: (a) share issues; (b) rights issues; (c) mergers and acquisitions and corporate reconstruction; (d) private placement, excluding underwriting arrangements; Issue of bonds, debt obligations and certificates in such loans as they may grant or any other instrument traded in the domestic market or abroad according to the regulations the Central Bank may set forth; Investment portfolio management, investment advisory services and nominee services; Arranging of finance, lending or participation in syndicated loans and acting as guarantors;
+TYPE OF INSTITUTION MAIN FINANCIAL SERVICES PROVIDED/ BUSINESSES CONDUCTED (A) BANKS (i) Commercial Banks Acceptance of call, demand, savings and time deposits withdrawable by cheque or otherwise; Provision of overdrafts and short to medium term loans; Provision of foreign exchange facilities; Acceptance and discounting of bills of exchange; Provision of financial and investment advice; Participation in inter-bank clearing systems; Give guarantees, bonds or other forms of collateral, and accept and place third party drafts and promissory notes connected with operations in which they take part. (ii) Post-Office Savings Bank ◆ Acceptance of savings and fixed deposits; ◆ Investment in Government Securities; (iii) Merchant Banks Acceptance of corporate call and time deposits; Provision of foreign exchange facilities; Facilitation of trade through the granting of acceptance facilities; Provision of corporate finance advisory services through: (a) share issues; (b) rights issues; (c) mergers and acquisitions and corporate reconstruction; (d) private placement,

-ТҮРЕ OF INSTITUTION MAIN FINANCIAL SERVICES PROVIDED/ BUSINESSES CONDUCTED • Financing or lending in the institutional markets. (iv) Mongage Banks Receiving deposits of participation in mortgage loans and in special accounts; Granting of loans for the acquisition, construction, enlargement, repair, improvement and maintenance of urban or rural real estate, and for the substitution of mortgages taken out for that purpose; Giving of guarantees, bonds or other forms of collateral connected with the operations in which they mat take part; Obtaining of foreign loans and acting as intermediary in loans extended in local and foreign currency, having the previous authorisation of the Central Bank for such loans exceeding a specified limit as prescribed by the Central Bank.
-(B) NON-BANK FINAN CIAL INSTITUTIONS (i) Credit Institutions Acceptance of call and time deposits repayable after a fixed period or after notice and employment of such deposits wholly and partly by lending or any other means for the account and at the risk of the person accepting such deposits. (ii) Acceptance Houses Granting of Acceptance Facilities. (iii) Discount Houses Dealing mainly in short term assets such as treasury bills, bills of exchange and negotiable certificates of deposit. (iv) Finance Houses Provision of hire-purchase facilities; Provision of finance and operating leases/ factoring facilities; Provision of short and medium-term loans.
+TYPE OF INSTITUTION MAIN FINANCIAL SERVICES PROVIDED/ BUSINESSES CONDUCTED • Financing or lending in the institutional markets. (iv) Mortgage Banks Receiving deposits of participation in mortgage loans and in special accounts; Granting of loans for the acquisition, construction, enlargement, repair, improvement and maintenance of urban or rural real estate, and for the substitution of mortgages taken out for that purpose; Giving of guarantees, bonds or other forms of collateral connected with the operations in which they may take part; Obtaining of foreign loans and acting as intermediary in loans extended in local and foreign currency, having the previous authorisation of the Central Bank for such loans exceeding a specified limit as prescribed by the Central Bank.
+(B) NON-BANK FINA (i) Credit Institutions NCIAL INSTITUTIONS ◆ Acceptance of call and time deposits repayable after a fixed period or after notice and employment of such deposits wholly and partly by lending or any other means for the account and at the risk of the person accepting such deposits. (ii) Acceptance Houses ◆ Granting of Acceptance Facilities. (iii) Discount Houses Dealing mainly in short term assets such as treasury bills, bills of exchange and negotiable certificates of deposit. (iv) Finance Houses Provision of hire-purchase facilities: Provision of finance and operating leases/ factoring facilities; Provision of short and medium-term loans.

-FOURTH SCHEDULE
+THIRD SCHEDULE